b3by/angular-flexipagination-directive/README.md

 * `grunt` will just call the full test task

 ## How it works
-This directive provides 2 different ways of organizing data into different pages: client-side and server-side.
+This directive provides 2 different ways of organizing data into separate pages: client-side and server-side.

 ### Server-side pagination
 If the `client-pagination` flag is set to `false`, each request will contain an extra object for pagination parameters.